stub22/funcprog-ex/weather-svc/README.md

 This service is implemented using Typelevel [http4s](https://http4s.org/) and [cats-effect](https://typelevel.org/cats-effect/).

-Our scala code is based on the [http4s-io](https://github.com/http4s/http4s-io.g8) project template.
-All our dependencies come from this template.

 JSON is encoded+decoded using [circe](https://circe.github.io/circe/).

+Our scala code is based on the [http4s-io](https://github.com/http4s/http4s-io.g8) project template (as of November 2022).
+Our dependencies all came from this template, and have not been modified in our build files.

 ### A NOTE ABOUT PURITY

-Our scala code is mostly pure in the FP sense, but does impurely use logging side-effects via [log4s](https://github.com/Log4s/log4s).
+Our scala code is mostly pure in the FP sense, but does use impure logging side-effects via [log4s](https://github.com/Log4s/log4s).

 ### CODE STYLE CHOICES